-Even so, the multiple-pseudonym approach leads to a simple, and yet harmful type of network attack called \textit{sybil} attack~\cite{sybil}.
+Even so, the multiple-pseudonym approach leads to a simple yet harmful type of network attack called a \textit{sybil} attack~\cite{sybil}.
 In \textit{sybil} attacks, a malicious node behaves as if it is a large number of nodes.
 Since a vehicle may have multiple valid identities to control its privacy, a malicious vehicle can send multiple messages with different identities to inform false events in VANETs.
-Some examples may include false on-road obstacles and false emergency braking warning along a road, or creating an illusion of traffic congestion through beacon messages by clamming to be at different locations.
+Some examples may include false on-road obstacles and false emergency braking warning along a road, or creating an illusion of traffic congestion through beacon messages by claiming to be at different locations.
 The presence of a \textit{sybil} node may also increase packet loss, as well as decrease the packet delivery ratio and the aggregated throughput due to incorrect routing paths~\cite{sybil-impact3, sybil-impact2, sybil-attack-impact-routing1}.

 To avoid a vehicle from keeping, at the same time, multiple identities in multiple-pseudonym-based approaches, other works propose a single vehicle to store only one identity at a time~\cite{keys-distro4, keys-distro5,keys-distro55, keys-distro7, profile-generation1}.
-To change its identity, each vehicle requests to the RSUs along the road one new identity, which is valid only in the region where the RSU is responsible for.
-On the other hand, these approaches lack flexibility, and they are highly dependable of the RSUs deployment methods~\cite{rsu-placement1, rsu-placement2, rsu-placement3}.
+To change its identity, each vehicle requests from the RSUs along the road, one new identity which is valid only in the region where the RSU is responsible for.
+These approaches lack flexibility though and they are highly dependable on the RSUs deployment methods~\cite{rsu-placement1, rsu-placement2, rsu-placement3}.
 Other approaches explore the RSU and Central Authority (CA) to detect \textit{sybil} attacks~\cite{p2dap2, p2dap}, as well as the relationship between time and space~\cite{sybil-time-space1, sybil-time-space2, sybil-time-stamp1} and the use of neighboring vehicles to filter malicious vehicles~\cite{sybil-neighborhood1, sybil-neighborhood3}.
-However, due to the tradeoff between \textit{sybil} detection attacks and privacy-preserving authentication, these approaches suffer from \textit{false-negative} \textit{sybil} attack detections, when a malicious vehicle is not detected as one.
+However, due to the tradeoff between \textit{sybil} detection attacks and privacy-preserving authentication, these approaches suffer from \textit{false-negative} \textit{sybil} attack detections when a malicious vehicle is not detected as one.

 Based on a deep investigation of the state of the art, this paper proposes a decentralized privacy-preserving authentication and \textit{sybil} attack detection protocol for VANETs called~\protocolname.
 The authentication process is based on the multiple-pseudonym approach in order to provide users' location privacy.
 Non-repudiation is also achieved through the Group Signature Scheme~\cite{group-sign}.
 Moreover, our approach uses the anonymity set theory~\cite{k-anonymity} in a multilevel fashion to detect and avoid \textit{sybil} attacks, while still providing users' privacy control.
-The proposed solution does neither require a fixed infrastructure during \textit{sybil} attack detection time, nor third-party services such as trust and reputation systems~\cite{trust}.
+The proposed solution does not require a fixed infrastructure during \textit{sybil} attack detection time, nor does it require third-party services such as trust and reputation systems~\cite{trust}.
 Instead, the \textit{sybil} detection is coordinated through the vehicles in the vicinity.
 We evaluated our approach using the BAN logic~\cite{burrows1989logic} formal method, which proves that our multiple-pseudonym authentication approach is secure, and the \textit{sybil} detection protocol through simulated experiments.

 The contributions of this paper are summarized as follows: